 Racing sled dogs are not the typical "husky" type.
 The huskies were bred to be strong for hauling freight in the snowy wilderness.
 The racing dogs are bred to be fast.
 A variety of breeds are used including water dogs, who contribute webbed feet that provide more traction in snow.

 The view from Krabloonik was beautiful.
-Nowadays, 13 years later, the trees have grown up enough that it is not so photogenic, although still lovely.
+Since this visit the trees have grown up enough that it is not so photogenic, although still lovely.